jumperstumper/jumperstumper/README.md

 - 👋 Hi, I’m @jumperstumper
 - 👀 I’m interested in Webdevelopment, back-end dev
-- 🌱 I’m currently learning .Net platform
+- 🌱 I’m currently learning .Net
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/daniel-eriksson-a2939383/

 <!---
 jumperstumper/jumperstumper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.